appium/appium-inspector/docs/session-builder/saved-capability-sets.md

 ![Saved Caps Set List](assets/images/saved-capability-sets/saved-caps-set-list.png)

 Selecting any set populates the JSON structure on the right side with the contents of the set.
-There are also 2 buttons, for opening the set in the Capability Builder tab, and for deleting the set.
+There are also 2 buttons: one for opening the set in the Capability Builder tab, and one for deleting the set.

 ## Saved Capability Set JSON Structure